 Enjoy cocktails on the rooftop bar at the Banyan Tree.

-Start this morning with a visit to one of Laos’ most picturesque temples, Wat Xieng Thong.
-Located at the end of the peninsula, close to the Mekong River, this temple was erected in 1560 by King Setthathirat and is deeply revered by the Lao people.
+Fly to Luang Prabang.
+Visit one of Laos’ most picturesque temples, Wat Xieng Thong.
+Located at the end of the peninsula close to the Mekong River, this temple was erected in 1560 by King Setthathirat and is deeply revered by the Lao people.

-Walk to the boat pier, near the temple, to board the Nava Mekong, a beautiful wooden river boat for a cruise up the Mekong to the Pak Ou Caves.
-The journey takes around 2 hours and along the way you will be surrounded by spectacular views, pass by small villages on the river banks and witness fishermen out for their daily catch.
+Walk to the boat pier near the temple to board the Nava Mekong, a beautiful wooden riverboat for a cruise up the Mekong to the Pak Ou Caves.
+The journey takes around 2 hours; as you sail you will be surrounded by spectacular views.

 Back onboard the Nava Mekong, you will cruise around the waters to a quiet location set amid limestone cliffs where the boat will moor for lunch.
 A selection of freshly prepared Lao dishes will be served before returning downstream to Luang Prabang.